dfinity/examples/frontend/dfx_react/README.md

 ## Important Note

-Before you run `dfx build`, you must update the `@dfinity/agent` property in the package.json
+Before you run `dfx build`, you must update the `@dfinity/agent` property in the package.json.

-to get the locataion of your `@dfinity/agent`, run `echo $HOME/.cache/dfinity/versions/<your-dfx-version>/js-user-library`. that should print something like this:
+To get the location of your `@dfinity/agent`, run `echo $HOME/.cache/dfinity/versions/<your-dfx-version>/js-user-library`, which should print something like this:

 `"/Users/myname/.cache/dfinity/versions/0.5.7/js-user-library"`